-The bill which will repeal the European Communities Act 1972 should contain a clause which preserves and continues existing EU Law whether derived from direct or indirect effect provisions.
+The proposals in the Great Repeal bill which will repeal the European Communities Act 1972 and preserve and continue existing EU Law (whether derived from direct or indirect effect provisions) will achieve the Government's objectives.
 Laws with direct effect (Treaties and Regulations) will cease to apply once the withdrawal agreement is in place, the UK is no longer a member of the EU and the European Communities Act 1972 has been repealed.
-However it would be inappropriate to include in any new law the wholesale repeal of direct effect provisions without making some alternative arrangements which might include separate legislation on areas of law which will require an element of reciprocity with EU Member States.
+However it would be inappropriate to include in any new law the wholesale repeal of direct effect provisions without providing for alternative arrangements.
 These arrangements would ensure clarity and stability in the law and prevent legal uncertainty.
-Similarly EU law with indirect effect (Directives) has already been transposed into domestic legislation through either primary or secondary legislation by the UK Parliament or by the Scottish Parliament.
+Similarly EU law with indirect effect (Directives) has already been transposed into domestic legislation through either primary or secondary legislation by the UK Parliament by the Scottish Parliament.
 That law will continue to be part of the UK and Scots Law until and unless it is specifically repealed.
 Many statutory instruments deriving from EU Directives have been enacted under Section 2 of the 1972 Act and so would be repealed once the Act is repealed unless explicitly retained.